camphan12993/rooster-world-blog-11ty/src/blog/post-1.md

 ---
-title: "Using Angular in the right way: Template Syntax"
+title: Using Angular in the right way
 topic: Coding
 date: 2020-01-01
 author: Cam Phan